-Please read this Application and Program Guidance (APG) in its entirety before proceeding with an application.
-The APG explains in detail the incurred tax burden1, as well as the rights and obligations of individuals selected to participate in the Nurse Corps SP Program.

-This APG provides information regarding the commitment to serve at an eligible health care facility with a critical shortage of nurses and the financial, legal, and other consequences of failing to perform that commitment.
+Please read this Application and Program Guidance, referred to hereafter as (Guidance) in its entirety before proceeding with an application.
+The Guidance explains in detail the eligility requirements and application and award procedures as well as the the incurred tax burden1, and the the rights and obligations of individuals selected to participate in the Nurse Corps SP.
+This Guidance provides information regarding the commitment to serve at an eligible health care facility with a critical shortage of nurses and the financial, legal, and other consequences of failing to perform that commitment.